-One of the things you should be aware about food in Portugal before coming here is that Portuguese people love to eat and love to talk about food no matter where they are.
+One of the things you should be aware of about food in Portugal before coming here is that Portuguese people love to eat and love to talk about food no matter where they are.
 During the coffee break or even lunch or dinner time, food will always occupy most of the conversation time at the table.

-Having said that, it is also good for you to know that wine is the good fellow pairing every great food that Portugal can offer you.
+Having said that, it is also good for you to know that wine is a good fellow pairing every great food that Portugal can offer you.
 But this is a subject for another publication.

 Food in Portugal may vary from one region to another, always maintaining the tradition with a touch of modernity brought by star restaurants and Michelin Star Chefs.
-This characteristic brings more quality to the already well known cuisine, making it a unique experience for any traveler.
+This characteristic brings more quality to the already well-known cuisine, making it a unique experience for any traveler.

 1. Caldo Verde

-Bacalhau, or Codfish, is a special ingredient part of the Portuguese tradition being also called “the faithful friend”.
-From this nickname you might have guessed how important it is for the Portuguese people.
+Bacalhau, or Codfish, is a special ingredient part of the Portuguese tradition also called “the faithful friend”.
+From this nickname, you might have guessed how important it is for the Portuguese people.
 It is cooked in hundreds of different ways, with a myriad of recipes and it is also traditionally eaten during Christmas Eve.
 However, for Portuguese people,

 it can be consumed at any time of the year and even every day when possible.
 It is important to tell you that this kind of food can be found in any region of the country.
-The most popular recipe, that you will find in any restaurant you go, is the “Bacalhau com Natas” or “Bacalhau à Brás”.
-It is made with sliced potatoes, cream, onions and the star, bacalhau.
+The most popular recipe, that you will find in any restaurant you go, to is the “Bacalhau com Natas” or “Bacalhau à Brás”.
+It is made with sliced potatoes, cream, onions, and the star, bacalhau.
 Superb and delicious.

 4. Sardinhas Assadas

 The “sardinhas assadas”, or grilled sardines, are a must anywhere in the country.
 The tradition comes from its smell on the BBK while being cooked.
-One characteristic of this fish are the loads of bones contained in it, thou Portuguese will eat it hole, topped on a slice of bread and leaving no trace behind.
-If you happen to be in Lisbon late May and June you must experience this among the locals at the city festivities.
+One characteristic of this fish is loads of bones contained in it, thou Portuguese will eat it hole, topped on a slice of bread and leaving no trace behind.
+If you happen to be in Lisbon in late May and June you must experience this among the locals at the city festivities.

-Instead, jewish people kept their faith in secret and developed their own sausages.
+Instead, Jewish people kept their faith in secret and developed their own sausages.
 For this reason, they created a sausage that could look like pork and hung that where others could see.

 7. Pastéis de Nata

 Now that you already have a starter and many main course dishes to try, it's time for the dessert.
-The pastéis de nata are probably the the start in the rich Portuguese bakery tradition.
+The pastéis de nata are probably the start of the rich Portuguese bakery tradition.
 The original recipe is from the Pastéis de Belém, near the Belém Tower in Lisbon. but today you can also find it anywhere you go in Portugal.